Distance Map Registration

 Bases:

-This class provides mask-based alignment of 3D surface models with support for rigid, affine, and deformable transformation modes.
-The registration pipeline generates masks from models, applies optional dilation, and uses ANTs for progressive multi-stage registration with optional ICON refinement.
+This class provides distance-map-based alignment of 3D surface models with support for rigid, affine, and deformable transformation modes.
+The registration pipeline generates signed distance maps from models, applies optional binary mask dilation, and uses Greedy for rigid/affine stages and ICON for deformable registration.

 - Registration Pipelines:

-Deformable mode: ANTs rigid → affine → deformable (SyN) registration
+Deformable mode: Greedy affine → ICON deformable registration

 - Transform Convention: